lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 **A word of advice** <br>
 In Academy we expect you to know how to read requirements and how to code in your language. <br>
 To prove this ability in you, we ask you to implement this task and submit it via GitHub to confirm that you are ready to study in Academy. <br>
 This task requires approximately 12 to 48 working hours to solve.
-It does not mean that you will solve it in 12-48 hours.
+It does not mean that **you** will solve it in 12-48 hours.
 It is ok to spend as many hours as you think is needed. <br>
 We suggest you spend at least several hours reading the task and modeling the solution.
-We tested this task on our engineers: several Syberry Junior Developers on average spent 10 hours reading and thinking and approximately 2 hours of programming.
+We tested this task on our engineers: several Syberry Junior Developers on average spent 10 hours reading and thinking and approximately 2 hours of programming it.

 ### Applied Music Theory

 In music theory, [an interval](https://en.wikipedia.org/wiki/Interval_(music)) is a distance between two notes.
 This distance is specified using a letter and a number.
 For example, valid names of intervals are M3, P5, or m7.
-The letter and the number in the interval name mean specific things.
+The letter and the number in the interval name mean specific things.<br>

-As in maths, if we're saying than the distance on a centimeter ruler between 3 and 5 is 2 centimeters, in music we're saying that the distance between C and E (or 'do' and 'mi') is M3.
+As in maths, if we're saying than the distance on a centimeter ruler between 3 and 5 is 2 centimeters, in music we're saying that the distance between C and E (or 'do' and 'mi') is M3. <br>

 For the purpose of this task, we're using the following note names: <br>
 C D E F G A B